victorpengmx/tp/docs/UserGuide.md

 1. Firstly, ensure that you have *Java `11`* or above [installed](https://www.baeldung.com/java-check-is-installed) in your Computer.
 2. Create a new folder to store Connectify.
-3. Download Connectify from the following [**this link**](https://github.com/AY2324S1-CS2103T-W15-4/tp/releases) and save the downloaded file in the directory you created in the previous step.
+3. Download Connectify from the following [**this link**](https://github.com/AY2324S1-CS2103T-T15-4/tp/releases) and save the downloaded file in the directory you created in the previous step.
 4. Launch Connectify by double-clicking the file in the directory.
+For MAC users, if an error message popup appears, running `java -jar connectify.jar` instead will open Connectify.
 You'll be greeted by Connectify's primary interface, with an empty database as shown below.
   <p style="text-align:center;"><img src="images/ConnectifyStartPage.png" width="500" /></p> <br>

 Now that you've successfully installed Connectify, let's take a moment to familiarize ourselves with the application's interface and functionality before diving into its features!